 Tip #3 Set small goals for a short period of time

 Tip #5 Negotiate prices when buying a product

 Tip #6 Payoff your debts as soon as possible

 3. Leap out of debt in whatever way you can: This doesn't mean that you should try to get out of debt illegally.
 Revise your budget so that you can save more every month.
 Use the extra money you’re saving to pay off debts.

 Here’s how you can get rid of debt quickly:

 (i) Enroll in a good debt relief program: Research on the available debt relief programs and find out which one is the best for you.
-The best debt relief option will help you to pay off debts and save a substantial amount simultaneously.
+The best debt relief option will help you to pay off debts and

 (ii) Negotiate with your creditors: Negotiate with your creditors and come up with a fantastic repayment plan so that you can pay back your creditors and save a significant amount as well.

 (iii) Use your tax refund: If you have received a tax refund, then use it to pay off your debts.
 You can enjoy a lovely vacation with your family next year too.

 Develop a habit of saving money since this will help you avoid big financial troubles.
 It will open new doors for you and help you reach your financial goals.
 Just think, if you have enough savings in your bank account, you can pay a bigger amount for the down payment and avoid buying Private Mortgage Insurance (PMI).